-- the maximum penalty for minor risk breach is \$4,470 or \$447 if the offence is handled by an infringement notice - the maximum penalty for failing to record information in a written work diary is \$1,680, or \$168 if handled as an infringement.31
+- the maximum penalty for minor risk breach is \$4,390 or \$439 if the offence is handled by an infringement notice - the maximum penalty for failing to record information in a written work diary is \$1,650, or \$165 if handled as an infringement.

 These penalties for minor breaches of the fatigue rules do not make the roads safer.
 They act, instead, as a frustrating maze of random hazards for drivers.
-The result is that good, safe drivers are leaving the industry.
+The result is that good, safe drivers are leaving the industry because they can so easily and unjustly be fined substantial portions of their wages over clerical and administrative matters under this BAD LAW.